ashish0kumar/Minecraft-Javascript-Edition/README.md

 - Save/Load

 ## 📦 Usage
-- Use the toolbar to select different block types.
+- Use the toolbar to select different block types and pickaxe.
-- Left-click to remove blocks, and right-click to place blocks.
+- Use pickaxe to remove blocks, and right-click to place blocks.
 - Explore the terrain to find resources like Coal and Iron.
-- Modify the landscape to your liking with easy-to-use terraforming tools.
+- Modify the landscape to your liking.

 ## 📩 Installation